 stop 7 – McLean Reservoir

 McLean Reservoir was built in 1903 from a high earthen dam.
 Its source of water is an underground aquifer to its immediate north and Tatro Brook along its side.
 The original name of this reservoir was the High Service Reservoir.
 The name was changed to honor the long time service of the water commissioner Hugh McLean.
 The High Service Water District of Holyoke is the area between Beech to Northampton Streets.
 It once was the area between Walnut to Northampton Streets.
+The volume of water in McLean is half that of Ashley.
+It is much deeper but less surface area.

 Near this stop is also an abandoned home that was once owned by Amos Tatro.
 It is about 100 yards south of this site and to the east in the brush.